Asashou/notes/01_Python_basics/01_Python_basics.md

     - `print('hello world!')`
     - `s = input('hello? ')`
 - commands can be saved into a `.py` (plain text) file, then run from the command line
-    - need to use a plain text editor - [http://geany.org] is my favourite, but notepad in windows or TextEdit on mac (in plain text mode) is fine
+    - need to use a plain text editor - http://geany.org is my favourite, but notepad in windows or TextEdit on mac (in plain text mode) are OK
     - make a hello world script, run from command line
     - `python hello.py`
     - `#` is the comment character